-6. To be robust, agriculture, energy, environment, land-use planning, and urban development sectors policies must incorporate groundwater considerations
+6. To be robust, agriculture, energy, environment, land-use planning and urban development sectors policies must incorporate groundwater considerations.
 Groundwater problems typically do not have a single solution.
 Return flows from different sectors have significant intersection with groundwater management issues.
 Planning and management need to be integrated across all of the sectors.
 This means matching quality, quantity and use.

-Land-use planning can be used to protect or enhance base flow of streams, floodplain management, and groundwater recharge.
-Agricultural and open space districts can be an opportunity for a win-win; for example, by overlaying zones for scenic protection and agricultural preservation to enhance recharge.
+Land-use planning can be used to protect or enhance base flow of streams, floodplain management and groundwater recharge.
+Agricultural and open space districts can be an opportunity for a winwin; overlay zones for scenic protection, agricultural preservation, etc., to enhance recharge.

-Water managers should consider innovative ways of education and outreach to the agricultural sector, including: 1) the key role of agricultural extension agents; 2) subsidy-based conservation programs; 3) self-regulation with performance-based criteria; 4) "grow-off challenges" through crop yield competitions with guarantees; 5) early adapter programs; and 6) professionally facilitated communication.
+Water managers should consider innovative ways of education of and outreach to the agricultural sector, including: 1) key role of agricultural extension agents; 2) subsidy-based conservation programs; 3) self-regulation with performance-based criteria; 4) "grow-off challenges" through crop yield competitions with guarantees; 5) early adapter programs; and 6) professionally facilitated communication.